Festus-Kwafo/Crypto_web_scraper/README.md

 # Tourist_Managing_System
-An application for keeping track of tourist and their site payments
+An application to scrape data from https://coinmarketcap.com/all/views/all/, stored in the database and exposed via RESTful API.

 ## Table of contents
 * [General info](#general-info)